-Minimum Qualification of Instructors Language Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
+Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
 Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.

-- English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2. - A strong interest in military history with a keen willingness to prepare for and actively participate in classroom discussion and learning.

-To provide insight into a diverse group of post-World War II military campaigns that inform future military leaders on the politics, strategies, and tactics of the selected operations.
-Particular emphasis is placed on understanding and analyzing both the conventional and irregular warfare / special operations aspects of the selected cases.

-Learning outcomes Know- ledge Gain insights into the policy and execution of major military campaigns.
-Understand the necessity to consider irregular warfare approaches as an integral part of operational planning.
-Skills Critically analyze and assess historical campaigns to derive insights and lessons for the present and future warfighting environment.
-Compe- tences Collaborate in teams to analyse assigned campaign cases and articulately present findings to the larger class.
+Prerequisites for international participants English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
+A strong interest in military history with a keen willingness to prepare for and actively participate in classroom discussion and learning.
+Goal of the Module • To provide insight into a diverse group of post-World War II military campaigns that inform future military leaders on the politics, strategies, and tactics of the selected operations.
+Particular emphasis is placed on understanding and analyzing both the conventional and irregular warfare / special operations aspects of the selected cases -- -- ing Know- ledge • Gain insights into the policy and execution of major military campaigns.
+Understand the necessity to consider irregular warfare approaches as an integral part of operational planning. earni Skills Critically analyze and assess historical campaigns to derive insights and lessons for the present and future warfighting environment.
+Le Compe- tences Collaborate in teams to analyse assigned campaign cases and articulately present findings to the larger class.